arogozhnikov/arogozhnikov.github.io/_posts/2016-04-28-demonstrations-for-ml-courses.markdown

  - gradient boosting
  - Expectation-Maximization algorithm for fitting mixtures
  - Viterbi algorithm
+ - RBMs dropped out of the fashion, but it would be nice e.g. to demonstrate contrastive divergence.

 There are some things connected to RNNs / text / word embeddings, but I don't mention those here.